The Paul Hornung Award

 Dinner

 Now in its 15th season, the Paul Hornung Award is given annually to the most versatile player in major college football by the Louisville Sports Commission in memory of the late football legend and Louisville native Paul Hornung.
-Our 2024 Paul Hornung Award winner and his family will be honored in March 2025 at the annual Paul Hornung Award dinner presented by UofL Health at the Galt House Hotel in downtown Louisville.
+Colorado junior cornerback/wide receiver Travis Hunter and his family will be honored in March 2025 at the annual Paul Hornung Award dinner presented by UofL Health at the Galt House Hotel in downtown Louisville.

 For ticket information or sponsorship opportunities, please contact Julie Howell at jhowell@louisvillesports.org or call (502) 587-6742.